Item #8: Do as much couch/ hanger flying as you can

 If you have any questions on getting your PPL or if I have missed anything, please leave a comment in the section below.
 It would be great to hear from you!

-Kudzi Chikohora is a B737 pilot with over 2,500 hours of flying in Europe.
+Kudzi Chikohora is a B737 Captain and Line Training Captain (LTC) with over 5,000 hours of flying in Europe.
+He is also a qualified Type Rating Instructor (TRI).
 He holds a Master’s degree in Aerospace Engineering, is a chartered engineer, and is a member of the Royal Aeronautical Society.
+Kudzi completed his pilot training via the self-funded modular route and created kcthepilot.com to share honest, experience-based guidance on pilot training and aviation.

 1. Do loads of ?Hangar Flying? sitting in the aircraft and learning checks and switches – it?s free!!